jacek6/prog-lang-classifier/README.md

 Created basic framework for automatically evaluating models based on Crosvalidation.
 Results from Crosvalidation loops are aggregated in order to easier interpret data.

 Evaluated basic ML model in order to have a baseline.
-All more advanced ML model are going to be compared with base line.
+All more advanced ML model are going to be compared with baseline.

 Evaluated few neural network models.
 All of them do not perform better than basic ML models which are baseline.
 Results of evaluation are in `csv` files which are pushed to repository.